pranavbawgikar/dart-notes/stateful-widgets.md

 This function is called whenever the widget attached to the `State` is replaced by another widget.
 It is called when the widget is rebuilt, for example, when its parent widget changes.
 It provides the old widget as a parameter, allowing for comparison and updates.
 This function is also used very rarely.
 ### `dispose()`
-`dispose()` function is called when the State object is permanently removed from the widget tree.
+The `dispose()` method performs cleanup before the widget is permanently removed from the widget tree. `dispose()` function is called when the State object is permanently removed from the widget tree.
 It is used to clean up resources such as closing streams or disposing of controllers.